Mid-America All-Indian Center: History

-The Wichita government and the Mid-America All-Indian Center also sought to trim costs and cut programs as part of the restructuring.
-The city reduced the center's staff from more than ten employees to just three staff members.
-The museum now has three full-time employees, as of 2015 – center director, April Scott; museum director, Sarah Adams; and education director, Crystal Flannery-Bachicha.
-City officials trimmed programs and cut the number of phone lines and websites.
+In 2005, the Mid-America All-Indian Center building came under the purview of the City of Wichita, with the goal of trimming costs and restructuring.
+Staffing was reduced to three full-time employees, including an executive director, curator and education director.

 City officials also commissioned a new inventory of all artifacts housed at the Mid-America All-Indian Center.
 The collection was recorded, photographed and digitized.
 The museum's computer database were upgraded and modernized for better record keeping.
-All of the missing items from the collection were ultimately found.
+In 2022, the name was changed from Mid-American All-Indian Center to Museum, to reflect the facility's shift from a social service facility to a cultural heritage site.

-The Mid-America All-Indian Center now has an operating budget of approximately $440,000, as of 2012, with roughly 40,000 visitors per year.
+The Mid-America All-Indian Museum now has an operating budget of approximately $440,000, as of 2012, with roughly 40,000 visitors per year.
 It brings in additional income from the rental of its entertainment and meeting spaces.
 The museum serves as a cultural center for the 10,000 American Indians residing in the Wichita metropolitan area, who represent seventy-two unique tribes from the Plains and other areas.
 The center hosts powwows and other cultural events.
-In 2011, the Mid-America All-Indian Center launched the first annual American Indian Festival, which is modeled after the Red Earth Festival held in Oklahoma City.
-The American Indian Festival was discontinued in 2015.
-They host fundraisers throughout the year – the two largest being the Mid-America All-Indian Center Benefit Car Show in the spring and the Mid-America All-Indian Center and Friends Culture Dash in the fall.